Sea Ice Timestepping

 Split Runge-Kutta Timestepper (Default)

-The Split Runge-Kutta 3rd order (SplitRungeKutta3) scheme is a 3rd-order accurate method that performs three substeps per full time step.
+The Split Runge-Kutta 3rd order (SplitRungeKutta3) scheme is a 3rd-order accurate low-storage method following the framework described by Silvestri et al. 2026.
+It performs three substeps per full time step.
 This is the default timestepper and is recommended for most applications.

 model = SeaIceModel(grid; timestepper = :SplitRungeKutta3) # default